mskr/SPlisHSPlasH/doc/getting_started.md

 ## Differences to other CFD simulators

-There are no meshes.
+There are no meshes and no elements.
+Material is still represented by computational nodes.
+The computational nodes are particles.

+Space is "empty" before material enters.
-Space is empty before fluid enters in the form of particles.
+This is the Lagrangian instead of the Eulerian worldview.

+There is no problem domain.
 The "problem domain" is infinite, in the sense of floating point infinity.
-In other words, Lagrangian instead of Eulerian worldview.

 Free surfaces are possible without multiphase flow.
 This is a rather extraterrestrial idea.